Applesauce Bran Muffins—Gluten-free & Vegan Options

 These applesauce bran muffins are a favorite in our family for a number of reasons.
 One of them is they are delicious.
 Another is that the recipe comes from a dear friend.

-It's always fun when a recipe isn't just delicious, but it carries some memories or special meaning with it.
+It's always fun when a recipe isn't just delicious, but that it also carries some memories or special meaning with it.

 For example, this recipe for Chocolate Avocado Pudding has its roots in a lovely visit with one of my college housemates.

-Margaret is a wonderful hostess who likes to cook simply and have people over often.
+Margaret is a wonderful hostess who likes to cook simple recipes so she can entertain often without a lot of fuss.

-They work great as regular or mini muffins, or you can try my favorite time saving method by baking them on a baking stone as muffin tops!
+This muffin recipe makes great mini muffins too, or you can try my favorite time-saving method by baking them on a baking stone as muffin tops!
 That saves the time-intensive cleaning of muffin tins.

 Recipe Notes